bmor2552/Module_3_Project/README.md

 3. Model the data

-***The Data:*** The data was provided by the Kaggle member david_becks which consisted of collected data on churns in telecommunication data.
+***The Data:*** The data was provided by the Kaggle member david_becks which consisted of collected data on churns in telecommunication companies.

 ***The Metrics:*** For the metrics we chose Accuracy Score and the ROC AUC Score, you can find more information on the scoring metrics in the resource section located at the bottom of the READ.me.